 4-H Youth Development is a non-formal educational youth program, conducted by the University of California Cooperative Extension.
 The purpose of the Mariposa County 4-H Youth Development Program is to help diverse young people discover and develop their potential and grow into competent, contributing, and caring citizens.

-Enables all youth to reach their fullest potential through:
+Enable all youth to reach their fullest potential through:

 Developing citizenship, leadership, and life skills.

 Utilizing the knowledge and resources of the land-grant university system.

 To have fun, meet new people, learn skills, build self-confidence, learn responsibility, and set and achieve goals!

 Leaders of Tommorrow!